btzr-io/scrapz/README.md

 ## Guidelines

-Follow this guidelines if you want your content data to be discover and analysed by `scrapz`:
+Follow this guidelines if you want your content to be discovered and analysed by `scrapz`:

 ### Anonymous